cd/Lynch/README.md

         "<h1>Component inside a component</h1>" +
         '<div data-mojito-comp="myChildComponent"></div>';
       return html;
+    },
+    created: function() {
+      this.render();
     }
   },
   "[data-mojito-app]"
 ).create();
 ```

+And that's going on: The `create` method of the main component definition is called immediately.
+The main component is also created immediately.
+The created hook of the main component is called and renders the component to the DOM.
+After the component is rendered, there is an empty DOM element inside: `<div data-mojito-comp="myChildComponent"></div>`.
+Mojito detects this element because of the special `data` attribute.
+It is looking for a component definition object with a name like the value of the attribute.
+Then the `create()` method will be called and the child component can render itself.

 If you want to add the same component multiple times, you need to make them unique with the `data-mojito-id`: